Diwali Mela

 On this auspicious day, people in Gujarat beautify their homes with the use of flowers and lights.
 They also dress up in the best of their traditional attires and visit temples to offer prayers to Gods and Goddesses.
 A day of great rejoicing filled with the essence of Gujarati culture, the festival includes splendid fireworks too.
 Moreover, it is a common practice for Gujjus to close their old account books and open new ones on this day.

-Moreover, women prepare an array of delicious sweets and farsans to be distributed among friends and family.
+Further, women prepare delicious sweets and farsan (salty snack) to be distributed among friends and family.
 Delicacies like Khambat’s suterfeni, Surat’s ghari, kajukatri, sohan papdi, ghugra and kansaar, among others add immense sweetness to the festive fervor.

 Bhai Dooj

-In conclusion, the fifth and last day of the festivities is celebrated as Bhai Dooj.
-It falls on October 29 this year.
+Finally, the fifth and last day of the festivities is celebrated as Bhai Dooj.
+It falls on November 3 this year.
 The festival is equivalent to that of the popular Raksha Bandhan festival.
 Brothers visit their sisters’ homes on this day for the ‘Tilak’ or ‘Tika’ ceremony.
 Prepared with rice and vermilion, the Tilak is first applied on brothers’ forehead followed by aarti.
 Sisters also lovingly prepare sweets for their brothers, wishing them a happy and healthy life.

 3.7/5 - (6 votes)